2019 novel coronavirus (COVID-19)

 I've been hearing a lot on the news about the new virus [novel coronavirus, COVID-19] and I'm seeing students on campus wearing masks.
 The news seems to have conflicting information and I'm not sure what to do.
 Should I be worried?
 Do I need to wear a mask too?
 Thank you.

 Health authorities across the globe, including the CDC and World Health Organization, are working around the clock to keep tabs on the progression of COVID-19.
-It’s worth noting that the emergence of this virus coincides with cold and flu season, and its peak is predicted to occur during allergy season, which may make identifying symptoms a bit more challenging.
+It’s worth noting that the some of the surges of this virus have coincided with cold and flu season.
 Because this is rapidly changing, the risk associated with contracting the disease may evolve over time.

 That being said, there are some symptoms to look out for:

 - Shortness of breath